Wall St Week Ahead: Jobs data, election may overshadow earnings

 "We'll use any pullback as an opportunity to buy," said Chip Cobb, senior vice president at Bryn Mawr Trust Asset Management in Bryn Mawr, Pennsylvania.
 "Even though we've seen a number of companies miss expectations and be overly cautious, we're focusing on how a majority have beaten."

-Cobb said he was especially looking to results this week from U.S. Steel Corp (X.N).
+Cobb said next week he was especially looking to results from U.S. Steel Corp (X.N).
 Its stock is down almost 20 percent so far this year.

 "Steel companies have been participating really poorly, and I'm anxious to see if that will continue," he said.